 - 98. Prof. Graham describes himself as a chartered forensic scientist and states that he has contributed to national and international research as well as making representations in medico-legal court cases involving the use of anabolic-androgenic steroids.
 He produced an expert report dated 2 April 2019 which was submitted by the Athlete. - 99.
-Prof. Graham's report states that turinabol and methasterone are anabolic-androgenic steroids ("AAS"), a group of synthetic compounds similar in chemical structure to the natural anabolic steroid testosterone. - 100.
-Specifically in relation to the Athlete's sample 2729632 which appears in the London Washout Schedules (EDP0019), Prof. Graham's report states that:
+Prof. Graham states that DMT and methasterone are both anabolic-androgenic steroids ("AAS") which have been "prohibited in sport since 2004".
+AAS are a group of synthetic compounds that are similar in chemical structure to the natural anabolic steroid testosterone.
+The "duration of action" of these substances is known as its half-life; the elimination half-life is the period of time required for the concentration amount in the body to be reduced by one-half in blood plasma and excreted.
+Prof. Graham gives the following opinion on the half-life of the two substances alleged to have been taken by the Athlete: